Transport for your trail

-Buses are often confusing especially in a city, and some work on timetables and checking availability from the internet before you go is a good thing to do.
+Buses are often confusing especially in a city, and some homework on timetables and checking availability from the internet before you go is a good thing to do.
 Use your favoured search engine to learn the local bus company, the route number and then print out the timetable.
-If you have a 3G phone, and have decent reception where you are going, you could source timetables on that, or better still store them as downloads.
+If you have an international smart phone, and have decent reception where you are going, you could easily find timetables on that, or better still store them as downloads.

 Where there are trams these are often more understandable.
 In some countries you often have to buy the ticket from a machine or kiosk before you board and validate it when you start your journey.
 We have found rural bus services quite reliable in most countries because they serve the local population.
 Listen to advice given by your accommodation too, with maybe just a hint of mistrust in the bus service and a taxi phone number in your pocket just in case.

 The feature pages, selected by the silver buttons, will have information and links that give ways of locating transport.

 Rail Europe ...link might be handy too for long or short distances.

 How's this for transport? ~ Debra and David take a Crazyguides Communist Trabant ride...

 FOOTLOOSE IN POLAND extract

 Press the 4-arrows button for full screen playback

 |Buy Our DVDs|

 |East European Cities|